tshanedc/bikesharing_finalproject/README.md

 We want to offer a deeper analysis to investors and community on the growth trends of Public Bike Sharing Services in order to motivate investors to expand the business and increase trust from community to their usage

 ## Variables to Consider:
--Population, gender, age range
+-       Population, gender, age range
--Weather
+-       Weather
 -       Popular / Unpopular routes
 -       Weekday / Weekend comparison
 -       Time of the day analysis